hashworks/AoC/2020/README.md

 https://adventofcode.com/2020/

 Solutions will be done in Rust.
-All part times include parsing, except parts where it made no sense (marked with `*`).
+All part times include individual parsing, except parts where it made no sense at all to parse twice (marked with `*`).

 ## Runtimes (i5-6600K)